True Light Middle School of Hong Kong

-The True Light School of Hong Kong (TLMSHK) (香港真光中學) is a well-known girls' school located at Tai Hang, Hong Kong Island.
+The True Light School of Hong Kong (TLMSHK) (香港真光中學) is a girls' school located at Tai Hang, Hong Kong Island.
 The school consists of a secondary, a primary and a kindergarten section, located at the same premises.
 While the secondary section is a girls' school, the primary and kindergarten sections are co-educational.
 It is classified as a Band 1 school.
 The secondary section adopted cheongsam as the school uniform, an iconic fitted dress in Chinese culture.

 History

 True Light Seminary, the original name of TLMSHK, was the first women's school established in Guangzhou, South China in 1872 by Ms Harriet Newell Noyes, a missionary from the American Presbyterian Church.

 "Thou Art the Light of the World" was chosen as the school motto.
 Six students were enrolled.
 It was the pioneer of Chinese women's education in Southern China.
 The women's education that it advocates not only raised the status of women in society but also helped nurture the talents needed by the country and made a great contribution to the overall development of society.

 The school's expansion was first initiated in 1878 due to a fire incident.
-Since then, the school opened its primary section, the Women's School and the Bible Women’s Training School.
-The number of students have significantly increased to 300 in 1916.
+Since then, the school opened its primary section, the Women's School and the Bible Women's Training School.
+The number of students has significantly increased to 300 in 1916.

-In 1917, The Women's School and the Bible Women's Training School were merged and renamed as "True Light Middle School".
+In 1917, the Women's School and the Bible Women's Training School were merged and renamed as "True Light Middle School".
 The first graduation ceremony was held for the six graduates in 1919.

 In 1935, True Light Primary School was established in Hong Kong.
 The secondary section was added in the post-war period.

 The school was relocated to Tai Hang Road in 1951.
-The True Light Middle School of Hong Kong has then expanded to encompass 3 sections: a kindergarten, a primary school and a secondary school with a total enrollment of approximately 2,000 students.
+The True Light Middle School of Hong Kong has then expanded to encompass 3 sections: a kindergarten, a primary school, and a secondary school with a total enrollment of approximately 2,000 students.

-The iconic school foundation, was built in 1966 for aesthetic appreciation.
-The school's swimming pool, was constructed in 1972.
-The swimming pool was then upgraded as an indoor heated pool in 2013.
+The school's swimming pool was constructed in 1972.
+The swimming pool was then upgraded to an indoor heated pool in 2013.